ettebaDwop/DareyProject8/Load Balancer with Apache.md

 `sudo tail -f /var/log/httpd/access_log`

-We will try to refresh our browser page http://<Load-Balancer-Public-IP-Address-or-Public-DNS-Name>/index.php several times and make sure that both servers receive HTTP GET requests from your LB – new records must appear in each server’s log file.
-The number of requests to each server will be approximately the same since we set loadfactor to the same value for both servers – it means that traffic will be disctributed evenly between them.
+Reefresh the browser page http://<Load-Balancer-Public-IP-Address-or-Public-DNS-Name>/index.php several times to make sure that both servers receive HTTP GET requests from your Load Balancer(LB) – new records must appear in each server’s log file.
+The number of requests to each server will be approximately the same since the loadfactor was set to the same value for both servers implying even distribution of traffic.

 #Web Server 1 on Safari browser: